bwlewis/duckdb_and_r/README.md

 This is work in progress as of May 2021, not all examples are complete and things are changing.
 I organize my thoughts into five easy pieces below.

+R packages discussed in these notes include duckdb (of course), dplyr, data.table, fst, xts, RSQLite, and vroom and a little Python Pandas by way of reticulate.

 Slides from a talk on this topic at the Cleveland R Users Group:

 * [Slides](https://bwlewis.github.io/duckdb_and_r/talk/talk.html)

+Main overview:

 * [Overview](https://bwlewis.github.io/duckdb_and_r/thoughts_on_duckdb.html)